 Women with an autoimmune thyroid disorder produce antibodies that may cross the placenta during the 3rd trimester.
 Depending on the disorder, the antibodies either block TSH receptors, causing hypothyroidism, or stimulate them, causing hyperthyroidism.
 Typically, in affected infants, the changes in hormone secretion and the associated goiter resolve spontaneously within 3 to 6 mo.

 Transplacental passage of goitrogens:

 Goitrogens such as amiodarone or antithyroid drugs (eg, propylthiouracil, methimazole) can cross the placenta, sometimes causing hypothyroidism and rarely causing goiter.

 Symptoms and Signs

 The most common manifestation is firm, nontender enlargement of the thyroid.
 Enlargement is most often diffuse but can be nodular.
 It may be noticeable at birth or detected later.
 In some patients, enlargement is not directly observable, but continued growth can cause deviation or compression of the trachea, compromising breathing and swallowing.
 Many children with goiters are euthyroid, but some present with hypothyroidism (see Hypothyroidism in Infants and Children) or hyperthyroidism (see Hyperthyroidism in Infants and Children).

 If the diagnosis is suspected, thyroid size is typically assessed by ultrasonography.
-T4 and TSH are measured.
+Thyroxine (T4) and TSH are measured.

 Hypothyroidism is treated with thyroid hormone.
 Goiters that compromise breathing and swallowing can be treated surgically.

-Last full review/revision May 2009 by Nicholas Jospe, MD
+Last full review/revision October 2014 by Andrew Calabria, MD